My father Martin was born on January 26, 1953, in Bremen. He died on July 14, 2012, in Karlsruhe. He was 59 years old.

 Work with Sebastian

 No sales pitch today.
 This one is personal.
-Book a consultation when you're ready.
+Book a consultation when you are ready.